 About esophageal cancer

-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Cancer begins when healthy cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
 Esophageal cancer, also called esophagus cancer, begins in the cells that line the esophagus.

 Specifically, cancer of the esophagus begins in the inner layer of the esophageal wall and grows outward.
 If it spreads through the esophageal wall, it can travel to lymph nodes, which are the tiny, bean-shaped organs that help fight infection, as well as the blood vessels in the chest and other nearby organs.
 Esophageal cancer can also spread to the lungs, liver, stomach, and other parts of the body.

 There are two major types of esophageal cancer:

 Squamous cell carcinoma.
 This type of esophageal cancer starts in squamous cells that line the esophagus.
 It usually develops in the upper and middle part of the esophagus.